A Brunn-Minkowski type inequality for Fano manifolds and some uniqueness theorems in K\"ahler geometry: Preliminaries

 \subsection{Approximation of metrics and subgeodesics}

 In the proofs we will need to approximate our metrics that are only bounded, and sometimes not even bounded, by smooth metrics.
-Since we do not want to lose too much of the positivity of curvature this causes some complications and we collect here some results on approximation of metrics that we will use.
+Since we do not want to lose too much of the positivity of curvature this causes some complications.
 An extensive treatment of these matters can be found in \cite{Demailly}.
-Here we will need only the simplest part of this theory and we also refer to \cite{Blocki-Kolodziej} for an elementary proof of the result we need.
+Here we will need only the simplest part of this theory and we also refer to \cite{Blocki-Kolodziej} for an elementary proof.
+We collect the approximation results that we need in a proposition. \begin{prop} Let $M$ be a complex manifold with a positive hermitean form $\omega$, and let $L$ be a complex line bundle over $M$.
+Let $\phi$ be a bounded metric on $L$ such that $i\ddbar\phi\geq 0$.
+Let $M'$ be a relatively compact domain in $M$ (which could be $M$ itself if $M$ is compact).
+Then there is a strictly decreasing sequence $\phi_j$ of smooth metrics on $L$ over $M'$ with limit $\phi$, such that

-In general a singular metric $\phi$ with $i\ddbar\phi\geq 0$ can not be approximated by a decreasing sequence of smooth metrics with nonnegative curvature.
-A basic fact is however (see \cite{Blocki-Kolodziej}, Theorem 1.1) that this is possible if the line bundle in question is positive, so that it has some smooth metric of {\it strictly } positive curvature.
-This is all we need in the main case of a Fano manifold.

-The approximation result for positive bundles also holds for $\mathbb Q$-line bundles; just multiply by some sufficiently divisible integer, and even for $\R$-bundles.
-In this paper we will also be interested in line bundles that are only semipositive.
-If $X$ is projective, as we assume, the basic fact above implies that we then can approximate any singular metric with nonnegative curvature with a decreasing sequence of smooth $\phi^\nu$s, satisfying